cityjson/specs/specifications/cityjson-specs.md

 A Geometry object:

-  - must have one member with the name "lod", whose value is a number identifying the level-of-detail (LoD) of the geometry.
+  - must have one member with the name `lod`, whose value is a number identifying the level-of-detail (LoD) of the geometry.
 This can be either an integer (following the CityGML standards), or a number following the [improved LoDs by TU Delft](https://www.citygml.org/ongoingdev/tudelft-lods/)
-  - must have one member with the name "boundaries", whose value is a hierarchy of arrays (the depth depends on the Geometry object) with integers.
-An integer refers to the index in the "vertices" array of the CityJSON object, and it is 0-based (ie the first element in the array has the index "0", the second one "1").
+  - must have one member with the name `boundaries`, whose value is a hierarchy of arrays (the depth depends on the Geometry object) with integers.
+An integer refers to the index in the `vertices` array of the CityJSON object, and it is 0-based (ie the first element in the array has the index `0`, the second one `1`).
-  - may have one member "semantics", whose value is a hierarchy of nested arrays (the depth depends on the Geometry object).
+  - may have one member `semantics`, whose value is a hierarchy of nested arrays (the depth depends on the Geometry object).
 The value of each entry is a string, and the values allowed are depended on the CityObject (see below).
-  - may have one member "material", whose value is a hierarchy of nested arrays (the depth depends on the Geometry object).
+  - may have one member `material`, whose value is a hierarchy of nested arrays (the depth depends on the Geometry object).
 The value of each entry is an integer referring to the material used (see below).
-  - may have one member "texture", whose value is a hierarchy of nested arrays (the depth depends on the Geometry object).
+  - may have one member `texture`, whose value is a hierarchy of nested arrays (the depth depends on the Geometry object).
 The value of each entry is explained below.
   - must not have other members.

 Observe that there is __no__ Geometry Object for MultiGeometry.
-Instead, for the "geometry" member of a CityObject, the different geometries may be enumerated in the array (all with the same value for the member "lod").
+Instead, for the `geometry` member of a CityObject, the different geometries may be enumerated in the array (all with the same value for the member `lod`).

 ## The coordinates of the vertices

-A CityJSON must have one member named "vertices", whose value is an array of coordinates of each vertex of the city model.
+A CityJSON must have one member named `vertices`, whose value is an array of coordinates of each vertex of the city model.
 Their position in this array (0-based) is used to represent the Geometric Objects.

   - the array of vertices may be empty.